 During the Covid-19 there are strict border restrictions and rules in New Zealand.
-People arriving in New Zealand from abroad are required to spend at least two weeks in a managed isolation or quarantine facility.
+People arriving in New Zealand from abroad are required to spend at least two weeks in a managed isolation or quarantine facility (MIQ for short).
 “Managed facility” means that you won’t be able to go home and self-isolate.
 Whether you are a New Zealander returning home from overseas or a critical worker allowed the entrance to the country, in any case you will be met on arrival and transported to a managed facility.

 In this blog post I’m going to share our experience in the managed isolation.
 Hope this will help you to better prepare for it if you are planning to travel to New Zealand any time soon.
 So, here is our own Survivor’s guide to managed isolation in New Zealand.